vmisra2018/twiliostudioivr/README.md

 3. Check user response from http callback in console of springboot app .
 I have put sys pout in REST controller TwilioStudioReceiver.java

-#3 b ) Use flowwithouthttpcallback.json in studio to test  user respponse captured by HTTP callback
+#3 b ) Use flowwithouthttpcallback.json in studio to test  user respponse captured by Twilio studio V2 REST API

 In this case we do not need to worry about REST controller TwilioStudioReceiver.java But the issue is I am not able to get user response.
 I need help in context api coding